apollographql/docs/src/content/graphos/metrics/notifications/performance-alerts.md

 ## Setup

-1. Go to your graph's Settings page in [Apollo Studio](https://studio.apollographql.com/).
+1. Go to your graph's Settings page in [GraphOS Studio](https://studio.apollographql.com/?referrer=docs-content).
 2. Select the **Reporting** tab.
 3. Find the Performance Alerts card and click **Add a new alert**.